joaopfg/picklefriend/README.md

 ```

 # Development
-### Clone the repository and entry in the root folder
+### Fork the main branch, clone it and entry in the root folder
 ```bash
 git clone git@github.com:joaopfg/picklefriend.git
 cd picklefriend